IKE Configuration Overview¶

 Cross-VRF with dynamic SVTI interfaces¶

 Dynamic SVTI interfaces also enable to perform cross-VRF encapsulation.
-The cross-VRF of a dynamic interface is the VRF of the VPN that triggered its creation.
+The link-VRF of a dynamic interface is the VRF of the VPN that triggered its creation.

 To proceed, configure the SVTI template in the VRF of original packets.